Gary Tovar

+Gary Tovar is a music business consultant and former music promoter.
+He founded the music concert business Goldenvoice Productions, which promotes the widely-attended Coachella music festival.
+In 1991, Tovar was arrested on charges relating to drug trafficking from Arizona.

 Early life and drug trafficking

-Tovar was born in Los Angeles and began smuggling illicit goods as a 14-year-old when he brought fireworks into the US from Tijuana in Mexico.
-Influenced by someone referred to as LaRue, who was connected to Timothy Leary's The Brotherhood of Eternal Love, Tovar's involvement with marijuana began in the late 1960s.
-US servicemen on furlough from the Vietnam War were the sources for the seeds that he distributed.
-His organization was such that he was able to guarantee a market and a distribution network for the growers to whom he sold the seeds.
-The strains that he imported included Thai stick and Acapulco Gold.
+Tovar was born in Los Angeles and began smuggling illicit goods as a 14-year-old when he brought fireworks into the US from Tijuana in Mexico, influenced by someone referred to as LaRue, who was connected to Timothy Leary's The Brotherhood of Eternal Love.
+Tovar later focusing on smuggling marijuana seeds for growers, sourcing them from US servicemen on furlough from the Vietnam War.
+The strains that he imported included Thai stick and Acapulco Gold, the latter helping to inspire the name of his music promotion company.
 He earned millions of dollars before his arrest by federal drug agents on March 9, 1991.
 He fought conspiracy charges from Los Angeles County Jail before being imprisoned in October 1992 for seven years on four counts relating to trafficking from Arizona.